swciitg/First-of-all/README.md

 <img style="float: right;" src="assets/submit-pull-request.png" alt="submit pull request" />

-Congratulations, You have successfully made your first contribution.
+Congratulations, You have successfully submitted your first contribution.

 We will be analysing your details and assign you projects accordingly.
 Once your pull request is accepted, you will be receiving a mail containing the details of your project and discord invitation.

 Stay Safe....